pmeaney/payloadcms-052225blue/README.md

 Both components are deployed through a comprehensive CICD workflow consisting of three specialized files in `.github/workflows/` - for CMS, Database, and overall orchestration.

+- **Migration Process**
+  - This project follows a "Remote First, Local Sync" environment synchronization architecture.
+What this means is...
+When we add new content, we add it on the Remote Server first, then we pull that content down to our local environment when we want to do development work-- such as adding a new content collection.
+    - When we want to do development work, it's important that we pull the newest version of the project from the remote server using the `sync-from-prod--FullStructure-andClean.sh` shell file.
+  - The `sync-from-prod--FullStructure-andClean.sh` shell file will pull the database structure & content, as well as media files, from the remote server to the local server-- Thus, synchronizing the enviornments: the local will now mirror the remote.
+  - From here, we're now ready to do some dev work.  **If that dev work is creating a new collection... then we will need to run through Payload's migration processes from the remote server.
+Those steps are detailed in the [PayloadCMS-Collection-Migration-Guide.md](./docs-and-extras/PayloadCMS/PayloadCMS-Collection-Migration-Guide.md)**.

 **Important:** This project creates dedicated bind mount directories for media and migration files.
 These are created in the CICD user's home directory at:
   - `/home/ghaCICDDevOpsUser/payloadcms-cms-052225blue__migrations`
   - `/home/ghaCICDDevOpsUser/payloadcms-cms-052225blue__media`